cropsinsilico/yggdrasil/docs/source/hackathon2018/transformation.rst

 --------------------------------------------------

 The next step in our model loops over the input photosynthesis rates, calculating the growth rate.
-When we are using input from |cis_interface|, we will want to continue looping over input until the channel is closed.
+When we are using input from |yggdrasil|, we will want to continue looping over input until the channel is closed.
 To do so we can use a while loop that only breaks when receivinga message from the interface fails.
 In addition, we will want to send each calculated